 In August 2016, the City Council approved a system average 6.65% base rate reduction for Austin Energy, which was reflected in electric bills beginning in January 2017.
-It is expected that rates will be reviewed at least every five years.
-The City Council reaffirmed that future system rate increases should not exceed 2%, compounded, per year and that Austin Energy rates should remain in the lower 50% among Texas electric utilities.
-The rates approved by the City Council in 2016 also include several line item charges that will be reviewed and updated annually:
+Austin Energy's financial policies require that its rates be reviewed at least every five years.
+In 2020, a rate adequacy review was performed using fiscal year 2019 as a test year and the review determined rates were adequate to support operations.
+The City Council reaffirmed that future rate increases should not result in system average rates exceeding a 2% annual compounded growth rate that began October 2012 and that Austin Energy average system rates should remain in the lower 50% among Texas electric utilities.
+Council approved rates also include the below line item charges that will be reviewed and updated annually:

-- Power Supply Adjustment ("PSA"): recovers dollar-for-dollar fuel and net power supply costs. - Regulatory Charge: recovers dollar-for-dollar Austin Energy's retail transmission expense and other regulatory expenses, such as the Electric Reliability Council of Texas's Administrative Fees.
+- Power Supply Adjustment ("PSA"): recovers dollar-for-dollar fuel and net power supply costs. - Regulatory Charge: recovers dollar-for-dollar Austin Energy's retail transmission expenses and other regulatory expenses, such as the Administrative Fees of the Electric Reliability Council of Texas, Inc. ("ERCOT").
 Congestion Revenue Rights are netted against the system regulatory costs.
-The Regulatory Charge was modified to provide for a system-wide recovery mechanism rather than a rate class approach. - Customer Assistance Program ("CAP"): funds utility bill discounts, weatherization, arrearage management and emergency financial assistance for low income customers (approximately 35,000 customers through Fiscal Year 2019). - Service Area Streetlights ("SAL"): maintains and powers the streetlights and traffic signals in the City (outsidethe-city customers are not assessed this fee).
+The Regulatory Charge was modified to provide for a system-wide recovery mechanism rather than a rate class approach. - Customer Assistance Program ("CAP"): funds utility bill discounts, weatherization, arrearage management and emergency financial assistance for low income residential customers (approximately 35,000 customers through Fiscal Year 2020). - Service Area Streetlights ("SAL"): maintains and powers the streetlights and traffic signals in the City (outside-the-city customers are not assessed this fee).
 The SAL charge was also modified to reflect a system-wide recovery approach. - Energy Efficiency Services ("EES"): funds energy efficiency programs.
 The EES Charge was also modified to reflect a system-wide recovery approach.

 Base Rate Decrease: The 2016 rate review resulted in a \$42.5 million base rate decrease.
-In addition to reducing base revenues, the rate update also eliminated the seasonal base rate differential, created a seasonal adjustment capability for PSA rates, modified and moderately flattened the residential tiered rates, redefined the boundaries of the Secondary Voltage 2 and Secondary Voltage 3 rate classes, and provided a level of price protection for low load factor customers.
-The changes in rate design are expected to improve cash flow for the utility and provide more stable and predictable rates for customers of Austin Energy.
+In addition to reducing base revenues, the rate update also eliminated seasonal base rate differentials, modified and moderately flattened the residential tiered rates, redefined the boundaries of the two commercial demand-billed rate classes, and provided a level of price protection for low load factor customers.
+The changes in rate design were designed to improve cash flow for the utility and provide more stable and predictable rates for customers of Austin Energy.
 The approved rates were a negotiated result that included residential, commercial, and industrial customers.

 Residential rates and structure: Residential base rates consist of a customer charge and an energy charge (tiered).
-Residential customers also pay the pass-through charges for PSA (fuel and other power supply costs), regulatory charge (primarily ERCOT transmission costs), and the Community Benefit Charge (low income programs, energy efficiency programs, and street lights).
+Residential customers also pay the pass-through charges for PSA (fuel and other power supply costs), Regulatory Charge (primarily ERCOT transmission costs), and the Community Benefit Charge (low income programs, energy efficiency programs, and street light service).